 ToggleWhat It Actually Costs to Start a Pest Control Business

 The nice thing about pest control is the entry cost is legitimately low.
+Pest control business start up costs are some of the lowest in the service industry.
 If you start lean, you can launch a pest control company for roughly $15,000 to $30,000.
 And honestly, probably even less.
-Here’s how that breaks down.
+Here’s how much it costs to start a pest control business, broken down piece by piece.

 Licensing

-To operate a pest control business, you have to be a licensed operator.
-Every state is different, so go to your state’s Department of Agriculture website and look up structural pest control licensing exams.
+To start a pest control business legally, you have to be a licensed operator.
+Pest control business license requirements and regulations vary by state, so go to your state’s Department of Agriculture website and look up structural pest control licensing exams.
+This applies whether you want to start a pest control business in Texas, Florida, California, Arizona, Georgia, or anywhere else, since every state writes its own pest control business requirements, license rules, and insurance standards.
 Registration typically costs anywhere from a hundred to a few hundred dollars for testing and study materials.
 In some cases, if you have to rent a license, it can run into the thousands.
 But the licensing piece is straightforward.
-Just know it’s required.
+Just know it’s required before you can start your own pest control business.

 Insurance